Gaëtan Wittebolle.

 • Force you to redo everything, losing the work already done

 The magic ratio: 10 minutes of planning = 2 hours of rework avoided.
-This ratio has been verified across dozens of features built.
+Ratio verified across dozens of features built.

 The 2-document method